malworthy/smoke/README.md

 Utils
 - args() // returns a list of command line arguments passed to the scripts
 - clock() // number of seconds since program started
+- len(list) // gets the length of a list or string
 - num(string) // converts a string to a number
 - rand(max) // gets a random number from 0 to max-1
 - sleep(milliseconds) // suspend thread